-More than half of Americans have less than $10,000 saved up.
+Retirement stats further show that half of Americans have less than $100,000 saved up for their golden years.
 This is nowhere near enough for the future.
 The cost of living statistics suggest Millennials could need as much as $2.5 million to retire!

-Those retirement stats are important to understand how much it matters to plan for the future.
-The figures surrounding the average retirement savings statistics show that most Americans require at least $1 million to retire.
+These retirement savings statistics are important to understand how much it matters to plan for the future.

 It’s imperative for Americans to understand the importance of planning and budgeting.
 So we are going to take a look at some of the most essential financial planning statistics.

 11. Only around a quarter of Americans have some kind of written financial plan.

 Personal budgeting statistics suggest that only 25% of American citizens have or use some sort of written financial plan.
 That’s shockingly low!

 You’re not expected to be a financial planner, but you should map out some kind of financial goal for the future.